epadam/CNN-AV1-intra-encoder/source/performance.rst

-Mix qp won't work since the distribution is averaged
+Mix qp won't work since the distribution is averaged (check if the model only always prediction none or split)

+But if the model is really telling the difference between classes not the distribution, mixed qp may work, but this may leads to much work.

 ---------------------------------------------
 Comparison between seperate qp and mixed qps